 When Do AP Exam Scores Come Out?

-• AP tests are regularly scheduled over a 2 week period in May.
+• AP tests are regularly scheduled over a 2-week period in May, with late exams available the following week.

-• Students can expect to see their AP exam scores early to mid July.
+• Students can expect to see their AP exam scores released early to mid-July.

 • Testers can view results through the My AP Account on the College Board.

-Here are some things to know about sitting for your AP test, how you can view your test results, and when you can expect to see your scores this year.
+Once you’ve taken your AP exam, the waiting begins – but how long do you have to wait to see your results?
+AP exam scores come out in early to mid-July, often within the first 10 days of the month.
+The College Board usually tries to release the results on the same day, but delays can occur.
+Here are some things you need to know about sitting for your AP test, how you can view your test results, and when you can expect to see your scores this year.

 When Are AP Tests?

-For example, Chinese Language and Culture is at 8am on Thursday May 9th 2024.
-Music Theory is scheduled for Wednesday May 15th at 12pm.
+For example, Chinese Language and Culture is at 12pm on Friday May 9th, 2025.
+Art History is scheduled for Thursday May 15th at 8am.

 Early testing is not permitted by the College Board.
-However, AP coordinators can order alternative exams if you have course tests that are scheduled at the same time.
-Late-testing is also available for some students based on their circumstances.
+However, AP coordinators can order alternative exams if you have two course tests that are scheduled at the same time.
+For example, if you’re taking both AP Biology and AP Latin, you’d need a different testing date for one as they’re both scheduled at 8am on May 5, 2025.

 When Do AP Exam Scores Come Out?

 If you’re wondering why it takes 2 months to grade and release AP tests, you’re not alone.
 However, many of the exams contain multiple choice as well as free-response questions.
-These take time to review and all scores get released at the same time.
+These take time to review.
+In addition, all scores get released at the same time for all of the tests.

 How Can You View Your AP Test Scores?

-You can view your AP test results on the My AP Account on the College Board.
+You can view your AP test results on the My AP Account on The College Board website.
 The dashboard should clearly list your results on a score of 1-5, with 3 being a passing score, for each of the exams you took.
-Sadly, you will not get any further information on your exam and you can not view your answers or what you answered incorrectly.
+Sadly, you will not get any further information on your exam, and you cannot view your answers or what you answered incorrectly.

-Students can opt to download a PDF of their scores from their My AP Account, but this is optional.
+Students can opt to download a PDF of their scores from their My AP Account.
 Teachers are able to view students’ results if they have access through the AP Course Audit.

 What If You Can’t Find Your AP Score?

 Most students will be able to view their AP scores by mid-July.
-However, delays happen and you may have to wait until August to see your results.
-If by September 1st you still do not have your results, the College Board recommends that you reach out to the AP services for students for further assistance.
+However, delays happen, and you may have to wait until August to see your results.
+If you still don’t have your results by August 15, the College Board recommends that you reach out to the AP Services for Students for further assistance.

 AP tests aren’t easy and even when you’ve given it your all and know you’ve done well, waiting for those test results can be nerve-wracking!
 We recommend using this time to study for the ACT or SAT, check out colleges that could fit your goals, and search for scholarships that can help make college more affordable.
 You can also keep an eye on the College Board website for AP score release dates.